WSU-kduncan/ceg3120-cicd-Brennnan12883/Project5/README-CD.md

 # Project 5
 Written By: Brennan Burke

+### What is the goal of this project?
+The goal of this project is to implement a Continuous Deployment pipeline using a webhook listener on an EC2 instance.
+When a new Docker image is pushed or new code is pushed/pulled, the webhook triggers a script to update the running container, ensuring that the application always runs the latest version without much downtime to update.

+### What tools are used in this project and what are their roles?
+- Docker: Containerizes the application for easy deployment and management.
+- DockerHub: Hosts the built Docker images, allowing the EC2 instance to pull the latest version.
+- Webhook (adnanh's webhook): Listens on a specified port for incoming HTTP requests and executes a script when triggered.
+- AWS EC2: Provides a virtual server environment to host the application and the webhook listener.
+- GitHub: Used to trigger webhooks when a push or pull event occurs.

+### Diagram

+### Disclaimer
-Disclaimer: My EC2 instance IP kept changing each time that it restarted, I found it fairly easy to just adjust to the new IP and unfortunately never made a static IP.
+My EC2 instance IP kept changing each time that it restarted, I found it fairly easy to just adjust to the new IP and unfortunately never made a static IP.
 This is why the IP changes in the commands listed in this project.

 ## Part 1